xparq/Space_Test/README.txt

   at `.../_engine/run[.cmd]`), which could then conveniently set the TEST_DIR variable, and/or pass test case filter params. etc.
   (Just symlinking to `_engine/run` doesn't work yet, but will: #51.)

+  NOTE: outside of Windows + BusyBox (the default for me), wildcard patterns may need to be in single quotes ('pattern*') to work as expected!

 - "GitHub-Actions-ready" MSVC and GCC autobuild (for both test-subject and custom test-case code)